rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 ### Readings

 Excerpts from [Chapter 1, the Historian's Macroscope original draft](http://www.themacroscope.org/?page_id=595); read from 'Joys of Big Data' to 'Chapter One Conclusion'.
-Use Hypothes.is to annotate rather than the 'commenting' function on the site.
+Use Hypothes.is to annotate rather than the 'commenting' function on the site, but remember to annotate using [our HIST3814o group](https://hypothes.is/groups/886ipqWe/hist3814o).

 James Baker ['The soft digital history that underpins my book' https://cradledincaricature.com/2017/05/24/the-soft-digital-history-that-underpins-my-book/](https://cradledincaricature.com/2017/05/24/the-soft-digital-history-that-underpins-my-book/)